thorsten/phpMyFAQ/documentation/documentation.md

 **2.5. <a id="2.5"></a>Notes regarding the search functionality**

 *   The boolean full-text search will only work with MySQL and if there are some entries in the database (5 or more).
 The term you are looking for should also not be in more than 50% of all your entries, or it will automatically be excluded from search.
 This is not a bug, but rather a feature of MySQL.
-*   The search on other databases is using the LIKE operator.
+*   The search on other databases are using currently the LIKE operator.

 [back to top][64]